jscheidtmann/cloud-pi/README.md

 * NICE DCV, streaming the desktop to a client running on your laptop or desktop (like Google Stadia)
 * PixInsight, for sure. :-)

+The setup assumes that you have uploaded your images into an S3-bucket.

 # Prerequisites

 In order to set the cloud computer up the following prerequisites are needed:

 * An AWS account, see ... how to set it up
 * Terraform, installed on your computer for setting up the cloud computer and executing all the necessary steps
+*
 * PixInsight Ubuntu binaries downloaded to your computer
 * A PixInsight license